resource-watch/slate/source/includes/api/_user_management.md

 - GET `<BASE API URL>/auth/apple` - Starts authentication using the configured Apple settings
 - POST `<BASE API URL>/auth/apple/callback` - Callback used once Apple auth is done
-- GET `<BASE API URL>/auth/apple/token?access_token=<Apple JWT token>` - Endpoint that expects the Apple JWT token obtained by the user while authenticating using another application.
+- GET `<BASE API URL>/auth/apple/token?access_token=<Apple JSON Web Token>` - Endpoint that expects the Apple JSON Web Token obtained by the user while authenticating using another application.
 It validates that token using Apple's services, and if valid, creates/updates the user's RW API account.
-It returns a RW API JWT token.
+It returns a RW API JSON Web Token.

 ## Registration